 NAMI Arapahoe/Douglas Counties

-If you, someone you know, or a loved one is looking for immediate help please call one of the phone numbers below to speak to trained staff ready to help.
+If you or someone you know is in crisis and looking for immediate help, please call one of the phone numbers below to speak to trained staff ready to help you 24/7/365.

 - The Lifeline and 988 has been designated as the new three-digit dialing code that will route callers to the National Suicide Prevention Lifeline.
 Dial 988

 - Colorado Crisis Services: 844-493-TALK(8255) or Text "Talk" to 38255

 - Veterans Crisis Line: 800-273-8255 and press 1 to talk to someone